SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Examples

-We define the likelihood by a multivariate normal distribution of the 1048 supernovae with (constant) covariance matrix $C$ given in detail by \cite{scolnicCompleteLightcurveSample2018}.
-To compute it, we interface SymBoltz with the probabilistic programming framework Turing.jl \citep{fjeldeTuringjlGeneralPurposeProbabilistic2025}, which allows a high-level description of the probabilistic model equivalent to the log-likelihood
+We define the likelihood $L$ by a multivariate normal distribution of the 1048 supernovae with covariance matrix $C$ given by \citet{scolnicCompleteLightcurveSample2018}.
+To compute $L$, we use the probabilistic programming framework Turing.jl\footnote{\url{https://github.com/TuringLang/Turing.jl}} by \citet{fjeldeTuringjlGeneralPurposeProbabilistic2025} and specify a probabilistic model equivalent to the log-likelihood

-We use the NUTS sampler in Turing.
+We used the NUTS sampler in Turing.
 The code for this example can be found in the paper's notebook.
-For the flat $w_0 \text{CDM}$ model ($\Omega_{k0} = 0$, $w_a = 0$, fixed $\Omega_{r0}$) it gives the constraints in \cref{fig:sn}.
-The results are not interesting, but show that differentiable parameter inference \emph{works} with SymBoltz.
-Performance improvements are needed to make this viable also for perturbation-derived spectra.
+For the flat $w_0 \text{CDM}$ model ($\Omega_{k0} = 0$, $w_a = 0$, fixed $\Omega_{r0}$), it gives the constraints in Fig. \ref{fig:sn}.